 Teaching gives you an opportunity to shape and prepare young minds as they grow, helping them develop their talents and abilities.

 America's standing in math and science has been on the decline.
 Be a part of building a strong, competitive generation.

 Enroll in UTCH 1201 Step 1: Inquiry Approaches to Teaching and try out teaching.
 You will obtain first-hand experience with planning and teaching inquiry-based math or science lessons in elementary classrooms.
 A veteran classroom teacher will guide and mentor you through this entire experience.
-Upon completion of the course with a C or better, we will reimburse your in-state tuition for this one-credit hour course.

 Take advantage of lots of personal and financial support